Primulaceae (Primrose family)

 Range & Habitat: The native Shooting Star occurs in the majority of counties in Illinois (see Distribution Map).
 This plant is occasional to locally common in high quality habitats, otherwise it is rare or absent.
 Habitats include moist to slightly dry black soil prairies, hill prairies, openings in rocky upland forests, limestone glades, bluffs along major rivers, fens, and abandoned fields.
 An occasional wildfire during the late summer or fall is beneficial because it reduces the dead vegetation that can smother this plant during the spring.

 Faunal Associations: Queen bumblebees are the most typical visitors of the oddly shaped flowers.
 They obtain pollen from the flowers by the rapid vibration of their thoracic muscles, which is sometimes called 'buzz pollination.'
-Other bees visiting the flowers are Anthophorine bees, Eucerine Miner bees, and Green Metallic bees.
+Other bees visiting the flowers are Anthophorine bees, long-horned bees (Melissodes spp.), and green metallic bees (Augochlorella, Augochloropsis).
 All of these insects collect pollen, as the flowers offer no nectar reward.
-The seeds are too small to be of much interest to birds.
 Mammalian herbivores may feed on the foliage during the spring, but little information is available about this.

-Photographic Location: The photographs of the flowers and the basal leaf were taken at a wildflower garden near Red Bison Railroad Prairie in Champaign, Illinois.
+Photographic Location: The photographs were taken at a wildflower garden near the Red Bison Railroad Prairie in Champaign, Illinois, and an upland woodland opening at Lakeview Park in Coles County, Illinois.

 Comments: This is one of the most beautiful spring wildflowers in the prairie.
 A colony of these plants in bloom is a sight not to be missed.
 The flowers of Shooting Star resemble in form those of Horse Nettle (Solanum carolinense) and other members of the Nightshade family.
 This is an example of convergent evolution between plants of different families because of similarities in the method of pollination.
 Early pioneers called this plant 'Prairie Pointers.'